LDAWG-a11y/a11yWebApp/src/guides/discoveruni-widget-accessibility-case-study-2026.md

 There are a number of issues that fail this checkpoint, I'll list them, first:

-The pips are not programmatically associated to the main slider
+* The pips are not programmatically associated to the main slider

-The main slider does not programmatically group the slides
+* The main slider does not programmatically group the slides

-The Previous and Nex buttons are not programmatically related to the slides
+* The Previous and Next buttons are not programmatically related to the slides

 ### 1.3.2 Meaningful Sequence (A)